-Chapter I describes 26 state policies deemed to be best practices in preventing and reducing underage drinking.
+Chapter 1 describes 26 state policies deemed to be known or potential best practices in preventing and reducing underage drinking.
 It also includes the status of adoption of these policies by the states.
-Policies fall into four categories: (1) laws addressing underage possession or purchase of alcohol; (2) laws targeting underage drinking and driving; (3) laws targeting alcohol supplies; and (4) laws affecting alcohol pricing.
-Most of these policies were included in original STOP Act legislation or were recommended by Congress during the 2009-2010 appropriations process.
+Most of these policies were included in original STOP Act legislation or were recommended by Congress during the 2009-10 appropriations process.

-Chapter II discusses the significance of enforcement in underage drinking prevention.
+Chapter 2 discusses the significance of enforcement in underage drinking prevention.
 As noted above, implementation of many policies, including prohibitions on underage possession, consumption, or purchase of alcohol is largely synonymous with enforcement.
 A significant component of the STOP Act's mission is to collect data and report on each state's performance in enforcing policies designed to prevent or reduce underage drinking.

-Chapter III provides an analysis of responses to the 2017 STOP Act State Survey, an annual survey on the states' enforcement and prevention activities.4 This includes findings on the states' environmental and individual-level strategies for addressing underage drinking.
+Chapter 3 provides an analysis of responses to the 2019 STOP Act State Survey, an annual survey on the states' enforcement and prevention activities.
+This includes findings on the states' environmental and individual-level strategies for addressing underage drinking.

-Chapter IV provides data on how the states compare to national averages for six key performance measurements related to prevention and treatment of underage drinking.
-These measures (with one exception) have been identified by the ICCPUD as significant for purposes of evaluating progress in underage drinking prevention.
+Chapter 4 provides data on how the states compare to national averages for six key performance measurements related to prevention and treatment of underage drinking.
+These measures have been identified by the ICCPUD as significant for purposes of evaluating progress in underage drinking prevention.

 It should be noted that the best practices described here are primarily environmental.
-That is, they seek to alter physical, economic, and social environments which may be focused on entire populations or a subpopulation.
+That is, they seek to alter physical, economic, and social environments, which may be focused on entire populations or a sub-population.
 The main mechanisms for environmental change include state laws and local ordinances and their enforcement, institutional policies, and changing norms.
 In contrast, individual-level approaches include programs designed to impart knowledge, change attitudes and beliefs, or teach skills to youth and adults.
 Individual-level best practices for prevention, treatment, and recovery are discussed in the 2016 Surgeon General's Report, as well as environmental-level best practices (HHS, 2016).
 The State Reports also describe many of the individual-level programs being used in each state.

-4 Each state's complete survey response is included in its State Report, described above.
+&lt;sup>6 Each state's complete survey response is included in its State Report, described above.

-Chapter I: Best Practices--Evidence-Based Prevention Policies
+Best Practices- State Prevention Policies